 In 2011, Inspiration Corporation made another leap forward, opening Inspiration Kitchens – Garfield Park, a second site for our Foodservice Training program and our social enterprise restaurant.
 Inspiration Kitchens – Garfield Park includes capacity for large-scale catering and is piloting many best practices.
 Located about one block from the Garfield Park Conservatory, this model property includes a sustainable garden and many other green elements, such as solar-heated hot water, smart range hoods and lighting, recycled materials, and bike racks.

-Inspiration Corporation purchased an eight-unit apartment building in 2012 to provide four units of affordable housing and four units of subsidized housing to large families in Washington Park, just 1.2 miles from The Living Room Cafe.
+Inspiration Corporation purchased an eight-unit apartment building in 2012 to provide four units of affordable housing and four units of subsidized housing to large families in Washington Park.